 Ensure that adopted time standards are clearly communicated to those providing the function.

 Ensure that a minimum anticipated completion rate is established for these First Responder Services.

-Continuously plan for emergencies and disasters by 1) ensuring 100 percent of employees are familiar with their roles under Administrative Directive A-135, Employee Responsibilities in an Automatic Emergency Response; 2) ensuring 100 percent of employees have received the mandated Disaster Services Worker training; and 3) train DOC personnel on the National Incident Management System and the State-mandated SEMS operating procedures.
+Continuously plan for emergencies and disasters by 1) ensuring 100% of employees are familiar with their roles under Administrative Directive A-135, Employee Responsibilities in an Automatic Emergency Response; 2) ensuring 100% of employees have received the mandated Disaster Services Worker training; 3) train DOC personnel on the National Incident Management System and the State-mandated SEMS operating procedures.